17 Dynamic Similarity

 The following formal criteria are required to achieve flow similarity or similitude between the model or sub-scale test article and the eventual or actual application:

 Suppose all relevant similarity parameters for a given problem can be matched.
 In this case, it can be ensured that the physics of both situations are correctly scaled and have the correct physical similarity.
 Therefore, engineers can usually study the physical characteristics of the full or larger-scale system (e.g., one still in the design process) at a smaller scale and under the controlled environment of the laboratory or in the wind tunnel.
-Unfortunately, matching all relevant similarity parameters at as impossib smaller scale ile, and only partial similarity may be possible.
+Unfortunately, matching all relevant similarity parameters at a smaller scale is difficult, so only partial similarity may be possible.
 In that case, there are still techniques that can be used to obtain the desired results that will apply to the full-scale application.

 Navier-Stokes Equations